Knowledge-Based Design Requirements for Generative Social Robots in Higher Education: Results

-Figure 2 provides a summary of the key findings from the qualitative analysis.
-The figure includes a description of the knowledge-based design requirements identified for \emph{self}-, \emph{user}-, and \emph{context-knowledge}.
-Arrows depict interconnectivities between different design-requirements, which will be discussed in the next section.
+Figure 2 provides a summary of the knowledge-based design requirements identified for \emph{self}-, \emph{user}-, and \emph{context-knowledge}.
+Arrows depict interconnections between different design requirements, which will be discussed in the next section.